 Western Guilford High School student in ICU after explosion in chemistry class

-GREENSBORO, N.C. — A Western Guilford High School student is in the hospital after an explosion in her chemistry class.
+GREENSBORO, N.C. — A Western Guilford High School student is in the hospital after an explosion in her chemistry class Wednesday.

-Aimee Green is at Brenner Children’s Hospital, according to Wake Forest Baptist Health spokesperson Joe McCloskey.
+Aimee Green, 16, is listed in good condition at Wake Forest Baptist Medical Center, according to a spokesperson.

 “Please pray for our beautiful daughter Aimee Green.
 She was in chemistry today, and the teacher was doing an experiment.
 It went badly and exploded.
 The explosion went right onto Aimee, and caught her hair, face, chest and arm on fire,” Aimee’s mom, Alicia Coverston Green, wrote on Facebook.